Dog neutering and spaying FAQs

 - He can be more likely to stray away from home in search of a mate.

-- He may be aggressive and more likely get involved in fights with other dogs.
+- He may be more likely get involved in fights with other dogs.

-- He may display more dominant behaviours such as humping and urinating to mark his territory.
+- He may display more sexually-driven behaviours such as humping and urinating to mark his territory.

 Disadvantages of an un-spayed bitch